Father Divine: Doctrine

-Thrift and business practices

-Father Divine advocated a number of economic practices, which his followers abided by.
-He opposed life insurance (which converts were to cancel), welfare, social security, and credit.
-Thus, the movement advocated economic self-sufficiency.
-His insistence that his followers refuse welfare not related to employment was estimated to have saved New York City $2 million during the Depression.

-Business owners in the movement named their ventures to show affiliation with Father Divine, and obeyed all of these practices.
-They dealt only in cash, refusing credit in any of its forms.
-Each was to sell below competitor's prices while refusing any sorts of tips or gratuities.
-Finally, they refrained from trade in alcohol or tobacco.

 Legacy

 Civil rights

 Some biographers, such as Robert Weisbrot, speculate that Father Divine was a forerunner to the civil rights movement during the 1950s and 1960s, heavily influenced by his upbringing in the segregated South.
 Others, such as Jill Watts, reject not only this characterization, but also the theory that Father Divine grew up in the Deep South.
 Watts asserts that Rockville was less oppressive than the South or even Baltimore, Maryland, and believes his civil rights positions are unintelligible without evaluating them in the context of the Doctrine of Father Divine.

 Religious

 Edna Rose Ritchings (Mother Divine) conducted services for the old and dwindling congregation until her death.
 The movement owns several properties, such as Father Divine's Gladwyne estate Woodmont, his former home in Sayville, New York, and the Circle Mission Church on Broad Street in Philadelphia, which also houses the movement's library.

-Chapters exist in Pennsylvania and possibly elsewhere, but the movement is not centralized and exists through a number of interrelated groups.

 In 2004, Gastronomica published an article about Mother S.A.
 Divine and the movement's feasts.

 In 2000, the Divine Lorraine Hotel near Temple University on North Broad Street was sold by the international Peace Mission movement.
 It was a budget hotel with separate floors for men and women in accord with Father Divine's teachings.
 The Divine Tracy Hotel in West Philadelphia was sold in 2006.